 The other side of Cambria is everything “Moonstone”.
 Moonstone Beach, Moonstone Cellars….
 Cambria has a gorgeous strip of coastline with a boardwalk above the bluff that’s perfect for whale watching or accessing the beach.
 After that, head to Moonstone Cellars in the West Village for the most lively wine tasting we’ve ever come across.
 Seriously, in the afternoon the whole town shows up for community snacks and wine.
 Amazing place and really warm people.

-Lodging suggestion: we loved staying at the Cambria Pines Lodge.
+We loved staying at the Cambria Pines Lodge.
 The staff was great, our cottage was spacious and beautiful, and the location was perfect!
+It’s a pretty good sized property while still feeling very cozy.
+It’s very well maintained and SO QUIET.
+Totally recommend it.
 Check it out!

 Just north of Cambria is the small town of San Simeon.
 Spend the morning at the beach or kayaking at San Simeon Cove, visit the elephant seals at their beach rookery, and then head to Hearst Castle!
 The former vacation home of William Randolph Hearst, it’s kind of an overwhelming place.
 Picture all of your favorite aspects of town squares, castles, churches and villas that you might see in Europe and then transplant them into one enormous estate on a California hillside overlooking the ocean.
 Beautiful.